matus-tomlein/trello-fs/README.md

 TrelloFs
 ========

-Dumps the contents of a Trello board into a folder structure.
+Dumps the contents of Trello boards into a folder structure.
 The generated files can be then pushed to Github or a Bitbucket Wiki.

 # Example